Blog

 HART Releases Public Education Materials for Historic Places Along Skyline

-2024-07-02T15:29:12-10:00July 2nd, 2024|Categories: Blog|
+2024-07-05T11:54:49-10:00July 2nd, 2024|Categories: Blog|

 Summer Reading List for Preservation Mavens!

 If you're a preservation and history buff (and if you're reading this we assume you are), you'll be excited to add one or more of these recently published titles to your summer reading list.
 Happy Reading!
-Tambi Larsen’s, 100 Entertainments of Kauaʻi Published by Kaua‘i Historical Society, 2023 (Hardcover) Tambi Larsen was a Danish, Academy Award winning art director who married Barbara Dole (daughter of James Dole) and bought a home in Hā‘ena, Kaua‘i in 1961 where he would later spend several months of his retirement each year.
+Tambi Larsen’s 100 Entertainments of Kauaʻi Published by Kaua‘i Historical Society, 2023 Tambi Larsen was a Danish, Academy Award winning art director who married Barbara Dole (daughter of James Dole) and bought a home in Hā‘ena, Kaua‘i in 1961 where he would later spend several months of his retirement each year.
 During this time, Larsen decided to visually celebrate natural and man-made settings around the island and thus began a body of artwork he called “One Hundred Entertainments.”
 These whimsical colored drawings created with Prismacolor Pencils featuring buildings and architectural features and elements from the natural world, are a love letter to the Garden Island.
 Part art book and part history book, 100 Entertainments of Kauaʻi offers a charming, insightful, and enchanting vision of Kauaʻi's places, nature, and lifestyle.
 Each illustration is accompanied with a brief history or anecdote written by five local historians of the Kaua‘i Historical Society.
 Tambi Larsen passed away in 2001, and in 2003, his wife Barbara bestowed the Kaua‘i Historical Society with the rights to publish these gems.
-Available at the Kaua‘i Historical Society: https://kauaihistoricalsociety.org/product/tambi_larsens_100_entertainments_of_kauai/ Architectural Conservation in Australia, New Zealand and the Pacific Islands National Experiences and Practice By John Stubbs, William Chapman, Julia Gatley, Ross King Published by Routledge, Taylor & Francis Group, 2024 (Hardcover) The fourth in a series that documents architectural conservation in different parts of the world, Architectural Conservation in Australia, New Zealand and the Pacific Islands: National Experiences and Practice addresses cultural [...]
+Available at the Kaua‘i Historical Society: https://kauaihistoricalsociety.org/product/tambi_larsens_100_entertainments_of_kauai/ Architectural Conservation in Australia, New Zealand and the Pacific Islands National Experiences and Practice By John Stubbs, William Chapman, Julia Gatley, Ross King Published by Routledge, Taylor & Francis Group, 2024 The fourth in a series that documents architectural conservation in different parts of the world, Architectural Conservation in Australia, New Zealand and the Pacific Islands: National Experiences and Practice addresses cultural heritage protection [...]

-2024-07-02T15:25:02-10:00July 2nd, 2024|Categories: Blog|
+2024-07-03T14:59:19-10:00July 2nd, 2024|Categories: Blog|

 Mālama Lauhala: Caring for the Cultural Resource of Hala at Niuliʻi, Kohala